 - How many ports do you need?
 You’ll find car chargers with a single port to options that come with four or five as well.
-More may not always be better in this case though.
-Apart from size and space considerations, the charging speed for individual devices might reduce when many are plugged in at the same time.
+More may not always be better in this case, though.
+Apart from size and space considerations, the charging speed for individual devices might reduce when many are plugged in simultaneously.
 Two-port options are usually a good idea.

 - Do you need more features?
 Most cars only come with one power port.
 If you need that port for a car charger and a Bluetooth FM transmitter, you’re out of luck.
 The good news is that there are a few options that combine both features.
 Similarly, you’ll also find phone holders that serve double duty as a Qi wireless charger.

 The 42W dual-port Anker USB charger is a great option.
 This charger provides you with USB-A and USB-C slots for charging two devices rapidly at the same time.
 It is a very small and compact car charger, perfect for those who don’t want anything bulky in their car.
 It is compatible with most devices and has a bunch of safety features on board to keep you and your devices safe.

 If you have a device that allows for Power Delivery charging, then this is the car charger for you.
 This Belkin car charger comes with two different ports so that you can charge two devices at once.
 The pair of Quick Charge 3.0 outlets can combine for up to 32W of output to get you back on the go faster.

 Further reading: The best car chargers you can get

 A good charger is only one part of the equation to ensure that your device is charging as quickly and efficiently as possible.
 Playing an equally important role is the charging cable.
 Charging cables might all have the same ports and look similar.
 However, there are a lot of charging speeds, standards, and capabilities to be aware of.